 The following chapters describe the various steps of implementing a strategic partnership.
 The annual implementation tasks include an annual planning process, continuous interaction with the organisation through various informal and formal platforms and channels including board meetings, advisory group meetings and interaction with other MFA units having an interface with the organisation.
-Another important task for the MFA unit in charge is regular stock taking based on the partners own reporting.
+Another important task for the MFA unit in charge is regular stock taking based on the partners own reporting and the outcome should be reflected in the Annual Stock Taking Report.
 Finally, there are tasks related to financial management and filing and registration of data.
 The main responsibility lies with the MFA unit in charge of the day to day collaboration with the organisation in question.
-However as for all cooperation, a number of responsibilities remain in Copenhagen, including the overall strategic planning of Danish development cooperation, multi-year budget allocations and providing the Ministry's input to the Finance Act.

-The products to be delivered by the MFA unit in charge in this phase are annual action plans, minutes of consultations with the organisation, results reporting (including an annual stocktaking report) as well as financial reports and audits based on the recipient organisation's own reporting on these matters.
+The products to be delivered by the MFA unit in charge in this phase are Annual Action Plans, minutes of consultations with the organisation, results reporting including the an Annual Stocktaking Report) as well as financial reports and audits based on the recipient organisation's own reporting on these matters.